minvws/nl-kat-coordination/docs/source/developer_documentation/first_development.md

     ]
 ```

-The most important part is the return value we send back. :
+The most important part is the return value we send back :
-The final task of creating a boefje is adding the docker file to the boefjes' Make file.
-This file is located in boefjes/Makefile.
+The final task of creating a boefje is specifying what DockerFile our boefje should use.
+We can do this inside the file located in boefjes/Makefile.
 Inside the _images_ rule.
-We have to add our boefje's docker file.
+We have to specify that we want to use _base.Dockerfile_ since our boefje does not require any special packages to run.
 This is as simple as adding a single line.
-Here is what that would look like.
+Here is what that would look like in our case:

 **BEFORE**

 ```
 images:  # Build the images for the containerized boefjes
-	docker build -f ./boefjes/plugins/kat_dnssec/boefje.Dockerfile -t openkat/dns-sec .
+	docker build -f ./boefjes/plugins/kat_nmap_tcp/boefje.Dockerfile -t openkat/nmap  .
 ```

 **AFTER**